pythonnz/pyprize/README.md

 ## Usage

-Click 'Fresh Import' to reset set the initial state of the database with the data from the filesystem
+Click ⚙️ to go to the admin page and then click 'Fresh Import' to reset set the initial state of the database with the data from the filesystem

-Click the `Draw Winner` button to draw a new winner.
-You can also press `spacebar` or `enter`.
+Click 🏠 to go back to the main screen

-Click the `Clear` to reset ready for the next prize draw.
-You can also press `spacebar` or `enter`.
+Progress the prize draw by pressing `spacebar` or `enter` or clicking in the middle of the screen.

 ## Getting data